 - We also all consume probiotic rich foods and drinks like water kefir, homemade sauerkraut, kombucha, and other fermented foods to make sure we are exposed to a wide variety of naturally occurring beneficial bacteria.

-- I supplement with a high quality probiotic/prebiotic blend that contains many of these same organisms.
+- I supplement with a Probiotics.
 I also sprinkle these on the foods I feed my little ones and even dump a capsule in to the play dirt.
-(This brand has been clinically studied, especially in patients with IBS or digestive problems)
+(Probiotics has been clinically studied, especially in patients with IBS or digestive problems)

 Did you know that kids need dirt?
 Do you let yours get dirty?
 Do you have any contact with dirt yourself?
 Think I’m crazy?
 Share below!